 Mistake #4: Being too SEO-focused

 Blogging can have an amazing impact on your keyword rankings and organic search traffic.
 I do encourage businesses to develop an SEO strategy for their blog: identify the top keywords for your business and optimize your posts with those keywords.
-Tools like Scribe or Yoast can help you with search engine optimization.
+Tools like Yoast can help you with search engine optimization.

-However, the most successful business blogs write for humans, not machines.
+However, the most successful company blogs write for humans, not machines.
 Don’t hire a poor quality SEO company that churns out posts filled with specific keywords and phrases, without even thinking about whether the content is useful or easy to read.
 That strategy might drive visitors to your blog, but those visitors will never stay, read, engage with, or share your content.
 Keywords don’t create credibility.
 Write posts that are interesting, sprinkle in keywords now and then, and your efforts will be rewarded.

 Mistake #5: Not using images the right way